-But a lot of young mothers, including my own daughter-in-law, prefer baby knitting that is easier to care for.
+But a lot of young mothers, including my own daughter-in-law, prefer knitting for their babies that is easier to care for.
 Baby clothes can and do get rather dirty, and if your baby knits are made of acrylics they can easily be chucked into the washing machine and dryer.

 Pure wool garments need a bit more time and care when washing!

-Basic cardigans and jumpers are probably the easiest form of baby knitting as there is generally only limited shaping.
+Basic cardigans and jumpers are probably the easiest form of baby wear to knit as there is generally only limited shaping.